johnrcd/rovi_blog/content/posts/2025-07-12-website-themes.md

 ## single page application

-Porting the theme system to version 2.0 of my blog went relatively smooth, except for one major flaw:
+For version 2.0 of my blog (the current one at the time of writing), I wanted to expand on the palette system, and make it a fully fledged theme system.
+I originally built it because I wanted something to make my portfolio stand out, but I liked it enough to want to put it in my other websites.

+I first ported the existing system to the blog as it was, and while that went smooth, it exposed a glaring flaw that I'd have to fix:

 Changing pages.

 There was this hitch that occurred every time you loaded a new page, where the default styling would be shown momentarily before the current theme would load.
-This happened on my portfolio as well, but it was also literally a single page website, so you'd only ever see it once, if you even noticed it at all.
+This happened on my portfolio as well, but since it's literally just a single page, you wouldn't see it for very long (if you noticed it at all).

-(Also, the particles would reset on every page change, which was definitely a bigger issue.)
+Also, because a theme would be initialized on every page load, it meant that any theme that used particles would have them reset on every page, which was jarring.
+This was especially bad because the themes that use the particle systems use them in a "floating background" style, where the website looks as if it's held on a panel floating on an unmoving background.

-The most obvious (and probably only real) solution was to turn my website into an SPA (Single Page Application), where instead of loading a different page/file in its entirety, it simply swaps the contents of the current page (normally only what's changed).
-This fix both prevents the jitter from a theme being loaded in and the particle system being reinitialized, because neither of them need to happen at all— the only thing that changes is the actual content of the page.
+The most obvious (and probably only real) solution was to turn my website into an SPA (Single Page Application), where instead of loading a different page/file in its entirety, it simply updates the parts of the page that needs to be changed.
+That means that both the styles and particles can remain untouched (and consequently, don't need to load) because they aren't changed when a new page is loaded.

-The problem for me was how I was going to do that at all.
+The problem was doing that in the first place.

 Eleventy is a static site generator, and has [zero support for an SPA](https://www.11ty.dev/docs/single-page-applications/#:~:text=If%20you%E2%80%99d%20like%20to%20build%20a%20single%20page%20application%20(SPA)%2C%20Eleventy%20probably%20isn%E2%80%99t%20the%20right%20tool.), so I'd have to make it myself, but at the time that wasn't even a concept for me.
 An SPA in my mind was something done by whatever framework you were using.
 If the framework didn't do it, how could you?

 I was close to giving up and rewriting the site in Next.js or something, but I stumbled on [this repository](https://github.com/learosema/eleventy-mini-spa) by [learosema](https://github.com/learosema/) demonstrating an Eleventy website with SPA functionality.
 Rather than simply traversing to the page you want to go to, it *fetches* its content and overrides the existing page content.
-It honestly blew my mind a bit thinking about it because it effectively allowed you to have an SPA that could still function as a traditional static site if JavaScript couldn't be enabled for some reason.
+It honestly blew my mind a bit thinking about it because it effectively allowed you to turn a traditional static site (MPA).
+It was especially cool considering that it was just powered by a script less than 100 lines long.

-My solution deviates a bit from hers— I subscribe to anchor tags directly rather than processing each click in the browser, and I had to deal with a bunch of issues that may or may not have existed in hers— getting hash links to work, making sure I didn't try to load the contents of page from a *different* website.
+My solution deviates a bit from hers— I subscribe to anchor tags directly rather than processing each click in the browser, and I had to deal with a bunch of issues that may or may not have existed in hers— getting hash links to work, making sure I didn't try to load the contents of page from a *different* website, and some other stuff I forgot about.
 It took a while to get it to work without hiccups, but eventually I came up with something like this:

 ```jsx
 let anchors = [];